silnrsi/font-arab-tools/documentation/source/developer.md

 This spreadsheet, maintained using Microsoft Excel and saved in both `.xslx` binary and `.csv` text formats, is used to manage the glyphs for all Naskh fonts.
 Changes are made first to the `.xlsx` file, from which the `.csv` file is generated.
 See specific instructions in the text box at the top of `absGlyphList.xlsx`.
-Always commit matching `.xlsx` and `.csv` files, using the git diff of the `csv` files to check that all modifiations are as intended.
+Always commit matching `.xlsx` and `.csv` files, using the git diff of the `csv` files to check that all modifications are as intended.

 Project-specific `glyph_data.csv` files can be extracted from `absGlyphList.csv` using `tools/make_glyphdata.py`.